Explore the links and resources below to elevate your studies at the Lawrence S. Bloomberg Faculty of Nursing.

 Nurse Practitioner Extended Class Registration Information

 If you are currently enrolled and graduating from our NP program, information has been sent to the College of Nurses of Ontario for your registration in the extended class.
 You can obtain more information about the process through this CNO website.
-If you have not received your package from CNO, you should contact Customer Service at 416-928-0900.
-In order to be eligible to write the RN(EC) exam CNO must receive verification of course completion.
+If you did not received your package from CNO, you should contact Customer Service at 416-928-0900.
+In order to be eligible to write the extended class exam CNO must receive verification of course completion.

 Students practicing outside Ontario should contact regulators in your respective provinces regarding the specific process for extended class registration.
 Students in our program may also find the following information useful: